BlueContext/Domus/content/recipes/starters/salmon-mousse-with-salmon-caviar.md

   main:
     parent: starters
 title: Salmon Mousse with Salmon Caviar
+serves: "Serves 12-14"
+summary: "This is a bit of a production, but it’s lush, sophisticated, and makes a gorgeous center-piece for an hors d’oeuvre table at a special occasion. "
 categories:
 - Hors d'oeuvres
 - Dips
 ---
-*Serves 12-14*

-## Introduction

-This is a bit of a production, but it’s lush, sophisticated, and makes a gorgeous center-piece for an hors d’oeuvre table at a special occasion.

-## Ingredients
+### Ingredients

 <div class="ingredient-list">